Müller Milk & Ingredients: Products

 Müller produces some of the UK’s fresh milk brands including the country’s first semi-skimmed milk, Fresh’n’Lo, Puriti (with its extended shelf life), and The One (a 1% fat milk).

 A significant brand is Black and White and there are six regional labels currently in the portfolio: Grampian, Milk from Scotland, West Country, Cornish, Milk from Wales and Northern Dairy.
-Milk is not the only product in the company's portfolio; they also process and distribute double, whipping, single and extra-thick cream along with spreadable butter.
+They also process and distribute double, whipping, single and extra-thick cream along with spreadable butter.

 Since December 2015, Müller has produced Frijj milkshakes.
 Müller also owns the UK’s largest butter plant, in Market Drayton.
 The £17 million plant was officially opened on 6 December 2013 by Theo Müller Senior and Owen Paterson, MP for North Shropshire and then Secretary of State for Environment, Food and Rural Affairs.
 The plant is capable of producing 45,000 tonnes of salted, unsalted and lactic butter made with cream from British dairy farms.